 - The classical definition of thermodynamic entropy is not necessary; it can be abandoned and replaced by the probabilistic definition. - The thus defined entropy is the fundamental thermodynamic quantity, which supports the definition of all other derived ones.
-For example, the temperature is defined as the inverse of the partial derivative of entropy with respect to the internal energy (see Digression 10.D). - The entropy retains its dimensionless character even in thermodynamics, thus rendering the unit of kelvin an energy unit. - The entropy retains its probabilistic interpretation as a measure of uncertainty, leaving aside the traditional but obscure 'disorder' interpretation. - The tendency of entropy to reach a maximum is the driving force of natural change.
-This tendency is formalized as the principle of maximum entropy, which can be regarded both as a physical (ontological) principle obeyed by natural systems, as well as a logical (epistemological) principle applicable in making inference about natural systems.
+For example, the temperature is defined as the inverse of the partial derivative of entropy with respect to the internal energy (see Digression 10.D).

+- The entropy retains its dimensionless character even in thermodynamics, thus rendering the unit of kelvin an energy unit. - The entropy retains its probabilistic interpretation as a measure of uncertainty, leaving aside the traditional but obscure 'disorder' interpretation (see Digression 2.I). - The entropy concept is complemented by the principle of maximum entropy, which states that entropy tends to take the maximum value that is allowed, given the available information about the system.
+The latter is incorporated into maximization in the form of constraints. - The tendency of entropy to reach a maximum is the driving force of natural change.
+This tendency can be regarded both as a physical (ontological) principle obeyed by natural systems, as well as a logical (epistemological) principle applicable in making inference about natural systems.